Q: How do I become an Eberl adjuster?

 A: Most of our clients require at least two years of experience.
 However, we do have training opportunities available for claims associates seeking a career at an entry-level position.
 Bi-lingual skills are in high demand by many of our clients, as well.
-Please be sure to include that, or any other special skill sets, on your employment inquiries to Eberl.
+Please be sure to include that, or any other special skill sets, on your assignment inquiries to Eberl.

 In addition, prospective claims adjusters must possess exceptional customer service and organizational skills, be willing to travel extensively, and be prepared to spend extended periods of time away from home.
-Adjusters are employed on an “at will” basis, and among other things, a criminal background check will be requested.
+Adjusters are assigned on an “at will” basis, and among other things, a criminal background check will be requested.

 Q: What certifications do I need to work with Eberl?

 A: Many of our larger clients require independent adjusters to go through their certification process prior to working their claims.
 Eberl Claims Service also works with clients that currently do not require adjuster certifications.
 However, to increase your opportunities with our company, we recommend acquiring all certifications available.
 Please log in to the Eberl Learning Center to learn which certifications are offered.